 Papua New Guinea COVID-19 response

-Australia has strengthened PNG’s testing and surveillance capacity by providing over 20,000 sample collection kits, 15,000 rapid serology tests, and four new Polymerase Chain Reaction testing machines; co-funding of 15,000 GeneXpert cartridges that allow for quick testing; and testing of over 3,500 samples in Australia.
+- strengthening PNG’s testing and surveillance capacity by providing over 20,000 sample collection kits, 38,000 GeneXpert cartridges, 50,000 Rapid Diagnostic Tests, four new Polymerase Chain Reaction testing machines; and testing of over 10,000 samples in Australia

 We are also continuing support for PNG’s economic reform to improve the efficiency and resiliency of the PNG economy and improve the country’s growth prospects on the other side of COVID-19.

 In response to PNG’s call for Emergency Medical Teams on 23 July 2020, Australia deployed Australian Medical Assistance Teams (AUSMAT) to work alongside PNG health officials and frontline workers to support and strengthen the PNG-led response.
 The Australian medical specialists included epidemiologists, emergency medicine and intensive care specialists, radiographers, anaesthetists, emergency and critical care nurse practitioners, midwives, occupational therapists, medical laboratory scientists, public health experts and logisticians.